AkumaVenom/ViewportObjectDetectionPlugin/README.md

 ============================================================================================

-A high-performance C++ plugin that provides YOLO-style simulated object detection for NPCs in Unreal Engine 5.5.
+A high-performance C++ plugin that provides YOLO-style simulated object detection for NPCs in Unreal Engine 5.5 - 100% Offline & No costly ML AI Models, Just high-performance C++ and easy to use blueprints components.

 Actors can be marked with Detectable Components, and NPCs use Detector Components to scan their environment in real time, producing structured detection results and LLM-friendly context text.

 The system allows full customization of what information is included in each scan result — such as labels, descriptions, tags, distances, confidence values, and any additional metadata you choose to expose through Detectable Components.